joek/async-sample/README.md

 -	[SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

 ## Scenario
-Our Service team is receiving frequently requests to remove personal data from the company databases.
+Our Service Team is receiving frequently requests to remove personal data from the company databases.
 Currently the process is not fully automated, and the service team need to involve different teams via sub-case to fulfill the case.
 Our task is to automate this process, which can’t be solved inside the standard as of now.

-Solution Description
+## Solution Description
 The solution will be implemented using event based side-by-side development on the SAP Business Technology Platform.
 We will create an web-service written in nodejs, which is waiting for Events triggered by Autoflow.
-The Service will create two sub-cases based on the main case.
+The Service will create one sub-cases based on the main case.

 ![Async Architecture](images/architecture.png)
 *Architecture Overview*